NewbieOubie2017/bear_market/README.md

 While the financial markets have crashed, the question is will the real economy crash as well.
 I'd like to argue it will not.

-1. The virus won't change the US consumers.
+First, the virus won't change the US consumers.
 This country has experienced much greater and more damaging shock than a pandemic, yet the consumers quickly recovered.
 The terrorist attack on 9/11 hit at the heart of the american psyche, yet consumer spending barely budge in 2001-02.
 Worry about the virus makes people cut certain expenditures, such as restaurant and travel, but the net effect is they save more during this period.
 More saving in the consumer's hands means a sharp rebound in the economy when it's over.

-2. Many businesses will be unable to weather the storm and close down.
+Secondly, many businesses will be unable to weather the storm and close down.
 So there will be job losses, and some consumers will suffer income reduction.
 However, don't forget just a month ago, we had the lowest unemployment on record.
 The current economy has more than enough capacity to absorb the unemployment resulted from the pandemic shock.

-3. There is hardly any speculative excess in the real economy and in the financial markets.
+Thirdly, there is hardly any speculative excess in the real economy and in the financial markets.
 One component that contributed to the financial crisis in 2008 was the speculation in real estate, which created the demand for mortgages which created the market for subprimes which sowed the seed of its undoing.
 None of that exists today.

 When a black swan descents, it goes after the weakest link in the system.
 Some points to the elevated corporate borrowing as a weakness in the current economy.
 That's certainly an area of concern.
 However, as long as the borrowers have enough cash flow to service its debts, it doesn't present a problem.
 It's certainly possible that a vicious cycle develops where lower consumer spending leads to lower sales and lower cash flow for certain debt-laden corporations which are then forced into default.